Divya4242/aws-kops-kubernetes-fullstack-app/README.md

-# Kubernetes Cluster Setup with Kops on AWS
+# Full-stack application deployed on Kubernetes using kops on AWS

 This guide provides a step-by-step process to create a Kubernetes cluster on AWS using Kops.
 This project demonstrates a Kubernetes setup with a full-stack application consisting of a ReactJS frontend, NodeJS backend, and MongoDB database.
 The project also includes a robust monitoring system using Prometheus, Grafana, kube-state-metrics, and Alert Manager.